Korean, Edit

 ⑶ 1,3-BPG ⇄ 2,3-BPG ⇄ 3PGA

-③ Loss of energy due to lack of ATP generation.
+③ Loss in energy yield due to the absence of ATP production.

 ② The amount of 2,3-BPG increases when the glycolysis is active (mainly in tissue cells).